kuiper2000/tropical-dynamics/_sources/Climatology/Hadley_cell.md

 ---
 The angular-momentum conserved $\theta$ (black) versus radiative-equilibrium $\theta$ (orange).
 ```

-In {numref}`FIG3-3`, if we move along the black curves, the total angular momentum is conserved.
-On the other hand, the orange curve represents the conservation of radiative energy.
-Therefore, if the observed temperature follows the black curve, the Hadley should redistribute energy from the tropics (the regions where orange curve surpasses black curve) to the energy sink of subtropics (black curve surpasses orange curve).
+In {numref}`FIG3-3`, moving along the black curves implies conserved total angular momentum, while the orange curve represents conservation of radiative energy.
+If the observed temperature follows the black curve, the Hadley cell should redistribute energy from the tropics (regions where the orange curve is above the black curve) to the subtropics (where the black curve is above the orange curve).
+The second intersection between the orange and black curves defines the boundary of the Hadley cell!